 There are two types of local boards: Administrative and Advisory.
 Although there are some differences in responsibility between the two boards, there are several expectations that are the same.
-They are that all board members will:
+All board members will:

 - Attend board and committee meetings - Know the programs, goals and objectives of the LDSS - Take an active interest in state and local social services issues - Monitor and review program performance